Uttam-kesarwani333/Uttam-kesarwani333/README.md

+markdown
-# Hi there! 👋
+# Hi there, I'm Uttam Kesarwani! 👋

+👂 Pronouns: He/Him
+🔭 I’m currently working on web development projects
+🌱 I’m currently learning React.js and Node.js
+🤝 I’m looking to collaborate on open-source web development projects 🤔 I’m looking for help with mastering data structures and algorithms 💬 Ask me about web development, problem-solving, and programming 📫 How to reach me: [uttamkesarwani.5459@gmail.com](mailto:uttamkesarwani.5459@gmail.com) ❤️ I love web development and problem-solving
+⚡ Fun fact: I once solved 250+ problems on various online platforms!

+## About Me

 My name is Uttam Kesarwani, and I'm a Full Stack Web Developer.
 I'm currently an undergraduate pursuing a Bachelor of Technology in Information Technology.
 I'm also an art enthusiast, always eager to learn new skills, techniques, and gain experiences.

-## About Me

 - 🔭 I'm currently focused on Full Stack Web Development.
 - 🌍 I'm based in India.